fluree/docs.flur.ee/src/content/docs/infrastructure/db_infrastructure.md

 Block files and indexes are stored in the `fdbdata` folder inside the folder that contains your Fluree instance.

-This folder can be moved or copied to a different FlureeDB instance folder and run from the folder if you choose.
-This is a good option if you want to use a newer FlureeDB version, but to keep all of your previous databases.
+This folder can be moved or copied to a different Fluree instance folder and run from the folder if you choose.
+This is a good option if you want to use a newer Fluree version, but to keep all of your previous databases.

 Block files are never overwritten.
 Once the file for block 1 is written, it is never overwritten.
 When the transactions for block 2 are issued, they will be written to a file for block 2.